Hi, I'm Aiqi.

 Research Interest

-- Atmospheric and carbon cycle modeling across multiple spatial and temporal scales
+- Atmospheric and carbon cycle modeling across diverse spatial and temporal scales

-- Experimental nonlinear physics, with data driven pattern analysis and modeling
+- Experimental physics with a focus on data-driven pattern analysis and modeling

 Experience & Past Projects